PA Act 235 Exam Location: 19 Chapel Hill Road, Huntingdon Valley, PA 19006

 Physician: Patrick Byrne DO – 813-919-9374 – email@example.com

 PLEASE NOTE: When you reserve your seat, we expect you to show up.
 If you don’t show up, you may attend a subsequent exam session.
 However, you will need to pay a rescheduling fee of $50 in cash on the subsequent session that you attend.
+Your exam registration is only valid for six months.
 Applicants who register here on the website will have their one-on-one psychological interview before people who walk in.